UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 ANSYS/CFX and ANSYS/Fluent are commercial fluid dynamics packages.

-The most recent version of ANSYS we have installed on the clusters is ANSYS 2021.R2 including ANSYS/CFX, ANSYS/Fluent, ANSYS Mechanical and the ANSYS Electromagnetics Suite (AnsysEM).
+The most recent version of ANSYS we have installed on the clusters is ANSYS 2023.R1 including ANSYS/CFX, ANSYS/Fluent, ANSYS Mechanical and the ANSYS Electromagnetics Suite (AnsysEM).
 Some other products included in the ANSYS Campus Agreement are also available including Autodyn.

-Older versions of some ANSYS products including ANSYS/CFX and ANSYS/Fluent are also available - 2019.R3, 19.1 for example.
+Older versions of some ANSYS products including ANSYS/CFX and ANSYS/Fluent are also available but only on Kathleen at the moment - 2021.R2, 2019.R3, 19.1 for example.
 However ANSYS Inc changed the way they license their software at the beginning of 2021, causing some products from versions before 2020 to have issues getting a valid license from the lciense server.

 Before these applications can be run, the user needs to go though a number of set up steps.
 These are detailed here.